 Genres: Action, Adventure, Fighting, Narrative, Open World and Stealth

 Costs: Purchase cost.
 Season pass and in-game purchases

-We've documented 1 accessibility feature for Difficulty in Marvel's Spider-Man which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 1 accessibility feature for Difficulty in Marvel's Spider-Man which deals with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.